 It is important to note that radon is a noble gas, whereas all its decay products are metals.
 The main mechanism for the entry of radon into the atmosphere is diffusion through the soil.
 As a gas, radon diffuses through rocks and the soil.
-When radon disintegrates, the daughter metallic isotopes are ions that will be attached to other molecules like water and to aerosol particles in the air.
+When radon disintegrates, the daughter metallic isotopes are ions that will be attached to other molecules like water and aerosol particles in the air.
 Therefore all discussions of radon concentrations in the environment refer to radon-222.
-While the average rate of production of radon-220 (thoron) is about the same as that of radon-222, the amount of radon-220 in the environment is much less than that of radon-222 because of significantly shorter half-life (it has less time to diffuse) of radon-222 (55 seconds, versus 3.8 days respectively).
-Simply radon-220 has lower chance to escape from bedrock.
+While the average rate of production of radon-220 (thoron) is about the same as that of radon-222, the amount of radon-220 in the environment is much less than that of radon-222 because of the significantly shorter half-life (it has less time to diffuse) of radon-222 (55 seconds, versus 3.8 days respectively).
+Simply radon-220 has a lower chance of escaping from bedrock.

 Health Effects of Radon

 Radon is usually the largest natural source of radiation contributing to the exposure of public members, sometimes accounting for half the total exposure from all sources.
 The health risk due to exposure to radon and thoron comes principally from the inhalation of the short-lived decay products (Pb-210 and Po-210) and the resulting alpha-particle irradiation of the bronchi and the lungs.